THE ICS UNDERWRITING PROCESS

 Stage One Underwriting (POE Evaluation)

 ICS will process and underwrite the loan, completing a Property, Owner, and Encumbrance Evaluation Report (POE REPORT) before an Appraisal and other 3rd party reports are ordered.
 The POE Evaluation Report includes a preliminary review of the property Title, Deed, current liens, transaction history, zoning, intended property use, permits, licensing, property taxes, property income & expenses, and any other encumbrances that could affect the proposed financing.
 A background check, credit, and personal financial statement analysis will be completed on the sponsoring borrower(s) to ensure there are no personal income, credit, or background related issues that could affect the proposed financing.
-The POE Evaluation Report & Underwriting Fee is due immediately upon acceptance of this Letter of Interest.
+The POE Evaluation Report & Underwriting Fee is due immediately upon acceptance of Good Faith Estimate & Funding Fee Agreement.
 The POE ensures additional Lender underwriting, appraisal, and other 3rd party report costs are not incurred by the sponsoring borrower should POE Evaluation findings result in immediate loan cancellation and loan turn-down by ICS.
-In the event ICS cancels and denies the loan funding assignment in its entirety, the POE Underwriting Evaluation Fee will be refunded, less actual labor and material costs incurred to underwrite the loan.
-The POE Underwriting Fee is non-refundable should sponsoring borrower decide not to move forward with financing for any reason, unless the loan funding assignment has been denied and cancelled by ICS.
+The POE Underwriting Fee is non-refundable should sponsoring borrower decide not to move forward with financing for any reason.
 In the event the POE Evaluation results in altered loan terms, those revisions will be outlined within a revised Final Lender Term Sheet and/or Lender Loan Commitment.

-ICS charges a Stage One (POE) Underwriting Fee of $2,500 to $25,000+ for loans depending upon project size and type.
-This fee is non-refundable unless ICS cancels and denies the loan in its entirety.
-The LOI will breakdown the POE fee and all estimated costs.
-ICS may accept this fee paid at closing instead of upfront at the sole discretion of ICS depending on property and loan type.
+ICS charges a Stage One (POE) Underwriting Fee of $2,500 to $5,000+ for loans depending upon project size and type.
+This fee is non-refundable and covers the hard and soft costs associated with underwriting the loan.

 Stage Two Final Lender Underwriting

-Once the Final Lender has been selected and a Final Lender Term Sheet (if needed) has been mutually executed stage two underwriting commences.
+ICS sells, assigns, or brokers loans to institutional and private lenders.
+Once the Final Lender has been selected and a Final Lender Term Sheet (if needed) has been mutually executed, stage two underwriting commences.
 During this underwriting stage the Final Lender orders an appraisal, and when required, phase 1 and possibly phase 2 environmental reports.
 The Final Lender completes all necessary due diligence, including review and confirmation of ICS underwriting findings.
 Once the appraisal is reviewed and accepted, the Final Lender issues a final loan commitment.
 At this time the Lender's legal team drafts loan documents, completes revisions with borrower or borrower's counsel, and issues a clear to close with escrow to schedule signing.

 Appraisal fees are collected by the final Lender or paid directly to the appraisal company by the Borrowing group as determined by Lender.
 Below are estimated appraisal costs which can vary greatly depending upon property size and type.